Get a Start on Preserving Your Child’s Sight

 What Issues Could Children Develop?

-While checking for eye and vision problems is standard practice for us at Dr. Goldstone Vision Center, it can be challenging as a parent to tell if your child is struggling with their vision.
+While checking for eye and vision problems is standard practice for us at Total Vision Long Beach, formerly known as Dr. Goldstone Vision Center, it can be challenging as a parent to tell if your child is struggling with their vision.

 Refractive errors and eye conditions can develop so early in your child’s life that it can be difficult for them to notice, as well.
 Still, some signs may signal a vision problem, and you can spot them if you know where to look.